Online advertising has been critical for local businesses for years. But 2020 has made online advertising the only option for some local businesses.

 Pros: Nextdoor has verified local residents with little competition, low costs, high engagement and the ability to focus on specific neighborhoods.

-Cons: Nextdoor is fairly new to the local ad market, so there aren’t a lot of best practices.
+Cons: Nextdoor Ads are fairly new to the local ad market, so there aren’t a lot of best practices.

 Facebook + Instagram, but Local